HOME • SEARCH • EMAIL • ABOUT

 Edibility

-- Flowers and immature fruits eaten cooked.
+- Flowers and immature fruit rinds are eaten cooked.

 - Pericarp is cooked and eaten as vegetable, with the consistency and taste of string beans.